arunkumarbhattar/CheckedC_with_RLBox/README.md

 blocks of code—**as checked regions**; these are often designated with a checked annotation.
 Such a region must contain only checked pointer types and adhere to a few other restrictions (e.g., no variadic function calls).
 The region is sure to be spatially safe.
 We call the other not converted regions as **unchecked regions**.
-However, there are no protections in unchecked regions, and thus the bugs in the unchecked regions can affect the execution of code in checked regions.
+However, there are no protections in unchecked regions, and thus bugs in unchecked regions can affect the execution of code in checked regions.

 To handle this, we use RLBOX.
 Specifically, **all unchecked functions (or unchecked regions) will be encapsulated into a RLBOX sandbox and will convert the calls to unchecked function as sandbox calls**.